discretize/discretize-gear-optimizer/docs/Contributing/Data Format/Templates and Presets.md

 The JSON section of these entries can be easily created from the optimizer from the accordion at the bottom of the page labelled "Development."
 (Hopefully you have a YAML editor that can auto indent!)

 To do so, test the build in question ingame and measure its DPS output (power, burning, bleeding, etc).
-[Arcdps](https://www.deltaconnected.com/arcdps/) logs can be processed with [Elite Insights](https://github.com/baaron4/GW2-Elite-Insights-Parser) on your PR or through [dps.report](https://dps.report/) to easily obtain this information.
+[Arcdps](https://www.deltaconnected.com/arcdps/) logs can be processed with [Elite Insights](https://github.com/baaron4/GW2-Elite-Insights-Parser) on your PC or through [dps.report](https://dps.report/) to easily obtain this information.
 Be sure to choose a scenario that best represents what you want to optimize for, like benchmarking with allies when relevant.

 Then, force the optimizer to run the tested scenario as closely as possible, and enter the measured DPS into the tool at the bottom of the optimizer's results section under "Development."